Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 *(If you also install using Snap, you might have to omit the `--edge` flag if and when Zola is made available through the Stable channel - check the [installation instructions](https://www.getzola.org/documentation/getting-started/installation/) for the most up-to-date command, or see the [Snap Store page](https://snapcraft.io/zola).)*

 In my case it spent a while setting up "security profiles", but sped through the rest of the steps relatively quickly.
-Back at the command prompt, the `zola` command shows that it's been installed successfully.
+Back at the command prompt, the `zola` command shows that it's been installed successfully, listing the commands it supports.

 ```
 zola 0.15.3